Beyond Glutamate: How Ketamine's Action on Kappa Opioid Receptors May Address Trauma's Core Symptoms

 Ketamine’s therapeutic effects are not solely driven by its well-known action on NMDA receptors.
 New evidence shows its role as a kappa opioid receptor (KOR) antagonist is a key mechanism for reversing trauma-related anhedonia and dysphoria, offering a distinct neurobiological pathway to relief for "stuck" brain states.

 For decades, the conversation around ketamine’s antidepressant effects has centered on the glutamate system and its ability to spark rapid neuroplasticity.
 While this is a critical piece of the puzzle, it doesn’t fully explain why this medicine can be so uniquely effective for the persistent numbness and loss of pleasure (anhedonia) that often define the post-traumatic state.
 A deeper, more nuanced understanding points to a different system entirely: the kappa opioid receptor (KOR) system.
 At Lumin Health, our psychiatrist-led team focuses on these precise mechanisms to inform our approach to care.
+Below we discuss some potential, growing insights from research and, while yet to be categorically informed, offer some thought to where the field is looking.

 The "Stuck" Brain: Trauma, Anhedonia, and the Kappa Opioid System